tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 However, take consolation in the fact that your job is not to code but rather to create awesome *documentation*.
 Creating awesome documentation isn't just about knowing code.
 There are a hundred other details that factor into the creation of good documentation.
 As long as you set your goals on creating great documentation, not just on learning to code, you won't feel entirely disappointed in being a bad coder.

 This direction doesn't address all the issues, but it does provide some consolation at the end of the day.
 For more information about working with code, see these two topics:

 * [SDKs and sample apps](docapis_sdks_and_sample_apps.html)
 * [Code samples and tutorials](docapis_codesamples_bestpractices.html)

+Let's look at one more topic in this jobs section: [Locations for API doc writer jobs](jobapis_location.html).